 \section{Abstract}

 We study the formation of primordial black holes (PBHs) in the early Universe during a period of slow reheating after inflation.
-We demonstrate how the PBH formation mechanism changes gradually in the transition from the matter-dominated to radiation-dominated phases and calculate the expected PBH mass function.
-We find that there is a threshold for the density contrast, $\sigma_c \simeq 0.05$, below which the transition occurs even before reheating, with this having important consequences for the PBH mass function.
-We also show that there is a maximum cut-off for the PBH mass at around $100\,M_{\odot}$ below which the subdominant radiation bath affects PBH production, making the scenario particularly interesting for the recent LIGO observations of black hole mergers.
+We demonstrate how the PBH formation mechanism may change even before the end of the matter-dominated phase and calculate the expected PBH mass function.
+We find that there is a threshold for the variance of the density contrast, $\sigma_c \simeq 0.05$, below which the transition occurs even before reheating, with this having important consequences for the PBH mass function.
+We also show that there is a maximum cut-off for the PBH mass at around $100\,M_{\odot}$, below which the subdominant radiation bath affects PBH production, making the scenario particularly interesting for the recent LIGO observations of black hole mergers.